okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/classic-engine/index.md

 # Classic Engine APIs

-You can only use these APIs if you're using Classic Engine:
+You can only use these APIs with Classic Engine:

 - **WebFinger**: The [WebFinger](/docs/reference/api/webfinger/) interface allows a client app to determine the Identity Provider that a given username (or identifier) should be routed to.
 This is based on your org's Identity Provider Routing Rules (IdP Discovery Policy).
 For an introduction to the topic, see [IdP Discovery](/docs/concepts/identity-providers/#idp-discovery).